 I want to actively contribute to ensuring that our development is always in line with our values.

 I'm really happy about that.
 For me personally, this is an important and big step.
 It was wonderful to see how warmly and sincerely all the women congratulated me.
 Their joy at my success was really palpable.
-Being the first woman on the panel also has an external impact that should not be underestimated.
+Being the first woman in the circle also has an external impact that should not be underestimated.
 My vision is to inspire and encourage other women to empower themselves.

 torq.partners has undergone a major transformation in terms of its corporate values over the past year.
 Among other things, this has resulted in an initiative that deals with socially important issues that lie outside our day-to-day consulting work.
 As part of this, I set up a working group for women at torq.partners, which currently consists of five members.
 Our aim is to promote women in the company and give them the impetus to become more self-confident and stand up for themselves.